ezrabayewitz/Snowflake/World Population & Geographic Trends Pipeline/README.md

 # World Population & Geographic Trends Pipeline

-An end-to-end Snowflake data engineering pipeline built on World Bank and UN public datasets.
-This project demonstrates automated ingestion, change data capture, and declarative transformation — three production-grade patterns used in real-world consulting engagements.
+An end-to-end Snowflake data engineering pipeline built on World Bank public datasets.
+This project demonstrates automated ingestion via Snowpipe, change data capture using Streams, scheduled transformation using Tasks and Stored Procedures, declarative analytics using Dynamic Tables, and business-facing reporting views.

 ---

 ## Project Overview

-This pipeline automatically ingests global population and economic indicator data into Snowflake, detects changes using Streams, triggers transformations on a schedule using Tasks, and maintains a self-updating analytics layer using Dynamic Tables.
-Once deployed, the pipeline runs itself with no manual intervention.
+This pipeline ingests global population, GDP per capita, and urbanization data from the World Bank into Snowflake, transforms it from a wide format into a long analytical format, and maintains a self-updating analytics layer that answers real geographic and economic business questions.

-**Datasets**: World Bank Open Data (population, GDP per capita, urbanization) — free, no account required
+**Datasets**: World Bank Open Data — free, no account required
+- `SP.POP.TOTL` — Total population by country (1960–2025)
+- `NY.GDP.PCAP.CD` — GDP per capita in USD (1960–2025)
+- `SP.URB.TOTL.IN.ZS` — Urban population as % of total (1960–2025)
+- Country metadata — region and income group classifications

 **Platform**: Snowflake (X-Small warehouse, free trial)